,

 • Peery, D., & Bodenhausen, G. V. (2008).
 Black + White = Black: Hypodescent in reflexive categorization of racially ambiguous faces.
 Psychological Science, 19, 973-977.

-• Rüsch, N., Corrigan, P. W., Todd, A. R., & Bodenhausen, G. V. (2010).
-Implicit self-stigma in people with mental illness.
-Journal of Nervous and Mental Disease, 198, 150-153.
+• Rüsch, N., Corrigan, P. W., Todd, A. R., & Bodenhausen, G. V. (2011).
+Automatic stereotyping against people with schizophrenia, schizoaffective and affective disorders.
+Psychiatry Research, 186, 34-39.

 • Todd, A. R., Bodenhausen, G. V., Richeson, J. A., & Galinsky, A. D. (2011).
 Perspective taking combats automatic expressions of racial bias.
 Journal of Personality and Social Psychology, 100, 1027-1042.